svenmalvik/svenmalvik.com/_posts/2020-05-16-azure-appconfiguration-feature-flags.md

 ## Conclusion

 We have discussed the main point of feature flags in Azure App Configuration Service.
 We didn't talk about filters.
-Feature filters let us enable a feature for oly a subset of users.
+Feature filters let us enable a feature for only a subset of users.
 This is great for canary-testing/AB-testing.